HaRa909/cse15l-lab-reports/Lab report 1.md

 ![image](https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/160fca75-ebbc-47cd-b44f-8cb07a12df3a)

-ls: Using the file to
+ls: The ls command is meant to display files underneath a directory, when there is an actual file that is being read the system seems to have another soft error.
+The error has the file path repeated from what is input, most likely due to the fact it does not know what to display.

 ![image](https://github.com/HaRa909/cse15l-lab-reports/assets/146860413/3aa9537f-c312-43bd-8127-5fcbeeeda40f)

 cat: